-The Echo lineup currently features four main products: the Echo, Echo Dot, Echo Studio and Echo Show.
+The Echo lineup currently features five main products: the Echo itself, the smaller Echo Dot and Echo Pop, hefty Echo Studio, and the Echo Show which has a screen and comes in a variety of sizes.
 Each one does something slightly different, and some come available in a couple of ways.
+There are also a couple of outliers, the Echo Flex that sits directly in a plug socket, and the Echo Auto deisgned to go in your car.
 This can be confusing, but we’re here to help you cut through the noise and find the Echo that’s right for you.

 Whether you’re jumping on the Alexa bandwagon for the first time, looking to expand an existing Echo empire, or need a speaker to satisfy your inner audiophile, there’s a device designed for you – so let’s get started.
-Here’s a look at the current Amazon Echo range and who each device is best suited for.
+Here’s a look at the current Amazon Echo range, along with our advice on who each device is best suited for.

 Amazon Echo Dot (2020, 4th gen)

-It looks pretty much the same as the more expensive Echo proper now, which means there’s enough room inside for a 1.6-inch speaker – decent enough to meet most people’s Spotify needs.
+The heavily discounted fourth-generation Echo Dot is a veritable bargain if you’re looking for Alexa functionality without draining your wallet.
+It looks pretty much the same as the newer, more expensive 5th generation Echo Dot, which means there’s enough room inside for a 1.6-inch speaker – decent enough to meet most people’s Spotify needs.
 If it’s not, there’s Bluetooth connectivity and a 3.5mm cable output, so you can connect it to a separate wired or wireless speaker to give some added oomph to your tunes.

 The best Amazon Echo for families

 Amazon Echo Show 5, 8, 10 and 15

 Ever wished Alexa could show you stuff, as well as tell you about it?
 Then you might be tempted by one of the four Echo Show models currently available.